HansWilter/ChilPass/README.md

 <hanswilter@gmail.com>

 ## Disclaimer
-The ChilPass application was made for educational purposes and has not gone through the extensive testing of industry password managers.
+The ChilPass application is only to be used for educational purposes, do not use ChilPass to store private or sensitive information.
+ChilPass has not gone through the extensive testing of industry security applications, therefore, do not use the ChilPass application in place of a recognized password management application.